Statistical Methods in Network Science and Data Analysis

 - Learn how to make use of large sets of data for investigating networks observed in the fields of social sciences.

 - Perform empirical analyses and statistical validation of large datasets obtained from the Internet or from other business and scientific sources.

 (3) Assessment type 3 (40% of the final grade).
 In the final project work students will have to perform a research project involving the investigation of a large network individually.
-The investigation and characterization of the network might include one or more of the following aspects: (i) developing of a network model, (ii) running network simulations, (iii) comparing network metrics with null hypotheses, and (iii) critically analyzing results of a large scale empirical investigations.
+The investigation and characterization of the network might include one or more of the following aspects: (i) developing of a network model, (ii) running network simulations, (iii) comparing network metrics with null hypotheses, (iv) critically analyzing results of a large scale empirical investigations.
 Students will have to prepare a project presentation and a written report.

 Requirements for audit

 Attendance in at least 80% of classes, active cooperation, and completing the home assignments.

 To satisfy the prerequisites

 Part of this course focuses on applying scientific programming with Python for research.
 We make no use of programs with a Graphical User Interface, like those available with spreadsheets.
 Since we need to pick one programming language for the course, we require students to prove proficiency with Python before the course starts, in one of the following ways: